hideaway94696/Caden_BlueStampPortfolio/index.md

 ![image](https://github.com/user-attachments/assets/bc02a42b-5f1c-45a7-a9d1-817c68676eaf)
 Figure 2A: Adafruit LSM6DS33 Accelerometer Schematic

-Furthermore, I decided to analyze how a flex sensor functions (because Kevin told me to).
+Furthermore, I decided to analyze how a flex sensor functions.
 A flex sensor functions as a variable resistor, meaning its electrical resistance changes in response to bending.
 When the sensor is straight, it maintains a lower resistance.
 As it bends, the resistance increases proportionally to the degree of flexion.
 This change occurs due to conductive ink particles embedded in the sensor; as the sensor bends, these particles move further apart, resulting in higher resistance.
 ![image](https://github.com/user-attachments/assets/112043ec-faf5-45d9-b650-129286a9d6b8)
 Figure 2B: How a Flex Sensor Functions